OpenDataServices/bodsld/docs/_pages/1_datamodel.md

 <ex:entitymno> a bods:Entity, bods:UnspecifiedRecord .
 <ex:entitymno#subject> bods:entityType bods:UnknownEntity .
 <ex:entitymno#subject> bods:jurisdiction codes:FR .
-<ex:entitymno> bods:unspecifiedReason bods:informationUnknownToPublisher .
+<ex:entitymno> bods:reason codes:informationUnknownToPublisher .
 ```

 ## Interests

 Multiple interests can be referenced from a single record about a `Relationship`, so each `Interest` needs to be instantiated in its own right. `Interest`s are central to BODS; they are a distillation of external information from records which don’t directly map to an external artefact (like a specific record in a publisher’s system) and aren’t necessarily expected to have their own unique identifiers.

-The BODS interest types codelist is used as a type hierarchy for `Interest` instances in the RDF data model.
+The BODS Interest Types codelist is used as a type hierarchy for `Interest` instances in the RDF data model.
 In a future version, the properties which are available to each type of `Interest` may be constrained as this becomes defined in the data standard.

 TODO: Interests diagram

-When representing beneficial ownership relationships in RDF, we can either generate URIs for `Interest` instances or use [blank nodes](https://en.wikipedia.org/wiki/Blank_node.
+When representing beneficial ownership relationships in RDF, we can either generate URIs for `Interest` instances or use [blank nodes](https://en.wikipedia.org/wiki/Blank_node).

 The main disadvantage of using blank nodes is that when combining linked data from different sources, identical interests won’t be automatically identified.
 However the same problem remains with URIs, unless a standard algorithm is agreed between publishers for generating them.